kube-rs/website/docs/controllers/application.md

 # The Application

-The **application** is a Rust application manages a [Controller].
+The **application** is a Rust application that manages a [Controller].
 It needs a [[reconciler]] that will be called with entries of your chosen [[object]], and a few dependencies to deal with async streams, error handling, and upstream Kubernetes structs.

-This document shows how to create a __minimal__ application, with the builtin `Pod` type as the main object, and a no-op reconciler.
+This document shows how to create a __minimal__ application, with the built-in `Pod` type as the main object, and a no-op reconciler.

 ## Requirements